OsmTravel/OsmGo/scripts/README.md

 -   [id-tagging-schema]
 -   and [name-suggestion-index].

+### 0. Quick setup

+To setup all required repos in a single step, use the [`setup-third-party.sh`](./setup-third-party.sh) shell script.

+Alternatively you can follow steps (I - III) to clone the repositories individually.
+**Please note that the default name of the respoitories (= the folder name into which the code is cloned) should not be changed as they are hard-coded in the scripts.**

 ### I. Clone iD

 The repo of iD must be at same root as OsmGo repo